JosefVilestadGit/executors/docker-reconciler/examples/arrowhead/ARROWHEAD_DEPLOYMENT_GUIDE.md

 # Deploying Arrowhead Cloud with ColonyOS

-This guide shows how to deploy an Eclipse Arrowhead Framework cloud as ColonyOS managed services.
+This guide shows how to deploy an Eclipse Arrowhead Framework cloud as ColonyOS managed blueprints.

 ## Overview